Save Battery Park City's Trees

 San Antonio, 2022 — City planned to remove 105 trees for park renovation.
 Community pressure cut it to fewer than 50 — more than half saved.

-Nationwide, 2014 — The Army Corps had a policy requiring tree removal within 15 feet of levees — the same rule BPCA is citing now.
+Nationwide, 2014 — The Army Corps had a policy requiring tree removal within 15 feet of levees — the same rule BPCA references.
 It was reversed after communities and environmental groups pushed back.

 Coeur d'Alene, 2012 — Army Corps ordered 1,000+ mature pines removed from a levee.
 The community fought back, and only dead trees were removed.
 The rest were saved.